DD2480-Group-22/assignment-2/README.md

   * Nils Streijffert: Setup tests of projects, setup server, pull repository from Github, upload to S3 bucket, Docker and deployment.
   * Pablo Aravena: Implemented code to work with the Git Status API.
   * Felipe Vicencio: Did most of the unit tests. looked into implementing Amazon SES (but ended up being unnecessary).
+  * Erik Svensson: Did a couple of the unit test.
+Implemented the results parser and HTML generator.

 ## Configuration
 ### Requirements for development